Archive for the ‘An Essay on Street Fashion’ Category

 Photos: Girls of Summer | Masoom Minawala, Fashion blogger.

-Bollywood:The biggest trendsetter in India.
+Bollywood:The biggest trendsetter in India

-Some shops in small towns were still selling FRIEND caps from Maine Pyar Kiya & friendship bands from Kuch Kuch Hota Hai.
-Clearly, these Bollywood films still had an impact on the local fashion a decade or two later.
-In a few towns, men were wearing skinny jeans-not a Bollywood inspiration & the only digression-possibly a remnant of the skinny jeans trend that became rampant when some Indian denim brands(I worked for one from 07 to 09) launched their skinnies/slimfits in 2007-08.
-A shopkeeper in Bareilly who stocks skinnies for men says his contacts in Delhi, where the stock comes from, tell him what’s in.
+In small towns, many shops still sell FRIEND caps from Maine Pyar Kiya & friendship bands from Kuch Kuch Hota Hai.
+Clearly, these Bollywood films still have an impact on the local fashion a decade later.
+In some towns, men are wearing skinny jeans – not a Bollywood inspiration & the only digression -possibly a remnant of the trend that became rampant when some Indian denim brands launched their range of slim fits in 2007.
+A shopkeeper in Bareilly who stocks such clothes for men says his contacts in Delhi, where the stock comes from, tell him what’s in trend.

 street style india